michaelbarker/quant2/project1-03.markdown

 ### Overview

 - This week, it is very important to save all project files to a dedicated folder.
-- We will be creating several output files this week, and they will save to your working directory, wherever that may be.
+- We will be creating output files this week, which will save to your working directory, wherever that may be.
 - If you're unsure about the location of your working directory, please ask.

 ### Questions